-Three lamps in front of the pedestrian path and two lamps behind the pedestrian path are recommended (see figure below).
+Four lamps in front of the pedestrian path and three lamps behind the pedestrian path are required (see figure below).
 That lamp configuration provides a homogeneous illumination of the test scenario according to real world situations.

-The position of the EPT is between lamp 3 and 4.
+The position of the EPT is between lamp 3 and 4 (6 and 7 for CPFA).